natemella/Paper/Paper/manuscript.md

 # Abstract

+%TODO: Remove references from Abstract.
+Move them to main body if not already there.
 *Background*:

-Accurate cancer prognosis techniques have potential to significantly aid physicians, patients, and patients' family members.
+Accurately predicting a cancer patient's prognosis has potential to aid physicians, patients, and patients' family members in making treatment decisions.
 Such prognoses determine treatment and disease monitoring protocols [@yuanAssessingClinicalUtility2014].
 However, cancer is complex and accurate predictions are difficult to make.
 Currently pathology slides cannot lead to accurate prognosis [@yuPredictingNonsmallCell2016].
 To deal with this complexity, researchers have begun to explore